shopware/docs/guides/plugins/plugins/framework/rule/add-custom-rules.md

 {% endraw %}
 {% endcode %}

 As you can see, our `sw-single-select` uses the previously created computed property `selectValues` as the `options` prop, and the value is saved into the variable `isFirstMondayOfTheMonth`.
-That's it, your rule is now fully integrated.
+That's it; your rule is now fully integrated.

 ## Context awareness